bioinfo-pf-curie/mpiSORT/README.md

 There are several aspects in this sorting algorithm that are important: the bitonic-sort, the shuffling of the data and the distributed cache. <br />

 The parallel merge-sort has been replaced with a bitonic merge-sort.
-The bitonic sort is a real parallel sorting algorithm.
+The bitonic sort is a real parallel sorting algorithm and work on parallel architectures.
 The complexity of the bitonic is of (log(n))^2 instead of nlog(n) with the parallel merge-sort.
-The bitonic sorter has been developped using MPI message passing primitive. <br />
+The bitonic sorter has been developped using MPI message passing primitives and is inspired from the book of Peter S. Pacheco "Parallel programming with MPI". <br />

 The shuffing of the data is done through the Bruck method.
 This method has the advantage of avoiding the shuffle bottleneck (The All2all).
 Bruck is a log(N) method and scale very well for distributed architectures. <br />